comit/sonoff-bridge/Prerequisite.md

 Use either of the following:

-* Arduino IDE including the mentioned preparations below OR
+* Platform.IO (all needed libraries and settings are pre-configured in [platformio.ini](https://github.com/arendst/Sonoff-Tasmota/blob/master/platformio.ini))

-* Platform.IO (all needed libraries and settings are configured in [platformio.ini](https://github.com/arendst/Sonoff-Tasmota/blob/master/platformio.ini))
+* Arduino IDE (needed preparation below)

 ## Other Requirements